Your Dollars At Work

 • Purchase of a new accessible fishing dock at Grand Sable Lake.

-• Funding for staff to present educational programs to local schools, and to provide free bus transportation for field trips to the park that schools could otherwise not afford.
+• Funding for staff to present educational programs to local schools, provide in-park field trips for students, and reimburse bus transportation for schools that could otherwise not afford the trip.

 Commercial Authorization Use (CUA) Fees